jordanhoare/pybot-lostark/README.md

 ## Feature Development
 #### Continuation Checks
   - [x] Change to lifeskill-quickslot if combat-quickslot is selected
-  - [-] Use pet menu to repair tool when low durability
+  - :warning: Use pet menu to repair tool when low durability

 #### HUD
   - [ ] Create overlay with loot count tracker